 - Juha Jarvinen at Yxpila Art (Finland)

-One affordable skin drum option: The Irish Bodhran.
-It typically comes with a wooden stick called a tipper, and you’ll need a soft beater instead but these are very easy to make (with a foraged stick and a stuffed sock or piece of felt attached to the stick with a string or elastic.
-I have made several beaters.
-Or you could buy a beater to go with your drum-they also come in factory or home made versions).
+One affordable skin drum option is the Irish Bodhran.
+Whilst it is not officially designed as a shamanic drum it works perfectly for that purpose.
+A bodhran usually comes with a wooden stick called a tipper, and you’ll need a soft beater instead but these are very easy to make (a foraged stick and a stuffed sock or piece of felt attached to the stick with a string or elastic, or watch this video).
+Or you could buy a beater to go with your drum.
+Drum beaters come in factory or handmade versions.
+There are plenty of handmade ones on Etsy.

 My first drum was a Bodhran, bought by my parents in Ireland from the oldest bodhran maker in Ireland, Malachy Kearns, and gifted to me.
 Malachy Kearns bodhrans start at 130 euros, however I have found such bodhrans available second hand on Ebay or Facebook marketplace for as little as £30 to 40.
 Another well known bodhran brand is Waltons.
 Just make sure to buy one that is a decent size.

-A few other people I have either seen drums made by, or heard of being reputable drum makers (some run drum birthing workshops and also sell kits to make your own drum)
+A few other people I have either seen drums made by (some run drum birthing workshops and also sell kits to make your own drum)

 General instruments shops that sell drums and other musical instruments in the UK: